 Community Docent Program

-The U.Va.
-Art Museum's volunteer docents give engaging and interactive tours to a variety of school groups and community organizations from across the central Virginia region.
+The Fralin volunteer docents lead engaging and interactive tours for a variety of school groups and community organizations from across the central Virginia region.
 They also assist with the Museum's special programs, including the annual Writer's Eye competition, and the Eyes on Art program for individuals with Alzheimer's.

 Docent Training Course